Go to the Students section

 Part-time study enables you to take up to 5 modules in an academic year.
 Studying more than 5 modules would register you as a full-time student and would incur the full-time tuition fee.

-You don't have to pay for tuition up front.
+You don't have to pay for your tuition fees up front.
 The government provides loans to cover your full tuition charges.

 If you would prefer not to take out a tuition fee loan you do have the option of paying your tuition fees directly to the University.